 Is It Safe to Upload Documents to the Internet for PDF Conversion?

-Every week, millions of people upload sensitive documents to random websites.
+Every week, millions of people upload sensitive documents to websites for quick PDF conversion or compression.
 Contracts.
 Bank statements.
 Medical records.
 Tax returns.
 Payslips.
-They do it because they need a quick PDF conversion or compression — without thinking about what happens next.
+They do it because they need a fast result — without thinking about what happens next.

 When you drag a file onto an online PDF tool, here is the chain of events: